Authors: Dr. Jean-Paul Rodrigue and Dr. William Anderson

 - Transportation infrastructure.
 Concerns physical infrastructures such as terminals, vehicles, and networks.
 Efficiencies or deficiencies in transport infrastructures will either promote or inhibit international trade.

 - Transactional environment.
 Concerns the complex legal, political, financial, and cultural setting in which international transport systems operate.
-It includes aspects such as exchange rates, regulations, quotas, and tariffs, but also consumer preferences.
+It includes aspects such as exchange rates, regulations, quotas, tariffs, but also consumer preferences.

 - Ports and maritime shipping.
-The importance of maritime transportation in global freight trade is unmistakable, particularly in terms of tonnage, as it handles about 90% of the global trade.
+The importance of maritime transportation in global freight trade is unmistakable, particularly in terms of tonnage, as it handles about 80% of global trade.
 Thus, globalization is the realm of maritime shipping, with containerized shipping at the forefront of the process.
 The global maritime transport system is composed of a series of major gateways granting access to major production and consumption regions.
 Between those gateways are major hubs acting as points of interconnection and transshipment between systems of maritime circulation.

 - Airports and air transport.
 Although, in terms of tonnage, air transportation carries an insignificant amount of freight (0.2% of total tonnage) compared with maritime transportation, its importance in terms of the total value is much more significant; 15% of the value of global trade.
-International air freight is about 70 times more valuable than its maritime counterpart and about 30 times more valuable than freight carried overland, which is linked with the types of goods it transports (e.g. electronics).
-The location of freight airports corresponds to high technology manufacturing clusters as well as intermediary locations where freight planes are refueled, and cargo is transshipped.
+International air freight is about 70 times more valuable than its maritime counterpart and about 30 times more valuable than freight carried overland, linked with the types of goods it transports (e.g. electronics).
+The location of freight airports corresponds to high-technology manufacturing clusters as well as intermediary locations where freight planes are refueled, and cargo is transshipped.